Photographer & Web Developer: John Park

 Before I knew it, this practice became one of my wedding photography rituals.

-Each photograph of my coffee cup marks the moment I was getting ready for a full day of work.
-These are my personal moments when I was by myself.
-I usually have a little butterfly in my stomach.
-This is the moment when I talk to myself "Be nice to people.
-Keep your eyes open..."
+Each photograph of my coffee cup marks the moment I was getting ready for a full day of work ahead.
+These are my personal moments.
+I usually have a little butterfly in my stomach because I am about to work with hundreds of strangers.